 We measure stock-based compensation at grant date, based on the estimated fair value of the award, and recognize the cost as an expense on a straight-line basis over the vesting period of the award.
 We estimate the fair value of stock options using the Trinomial Lattice model.
 We also grant our employees Restricted Stock Units ("RSUs") and ZEPOs.
 RSUs are stock awards granted to employees that entitle the holder to shares of common stock as the award vests.
 ZEPOs are stock options granted to employees that entitle the holder to shares of common stock as the award vests.
-The value of RSUs and ZEPOs are determined and fixed on the grant date based on the Company's stock price.
+The exercise price of RSUs are determined and fixed on the grant date based on the Company's stock price.
+The exercise price of ZEPOs is nil.
 See note 5 for further details.